rwuilbercq/Hive/README.md

 	<img src="assets/logo/Hive.png">
 </div>

 🍯**Hive** is a a swarm-based optimisation algorithm based on the intelligent foraging behaviour of honey bees. **Hive** implements the so-called **Artificial Bee Colony (ABC)** algorithm which is a swarm-based algorithms inspired by nature.
 Swarm intelligence refers to the collective behaviour of de-centralized, self-organized systems.
 The Artificial Bee Colony (ABC) was first proposed by Karaboga in 2005 (see **ref. ➀**).
 The overarching advantage of this algorithm is its relatively good balance between *exploration* and *exploitation*.
 In other words, exploitation, by definition, exploits known solution to minimize a cost function while exploration finds new solutions within un-explored parts of the search domain.

-Furthermore, the algorithms is pretty simple to use as it possesses almost no parameters to tune.
+**Furthermore, the algorithms is pretty simple to use as it has almost no parameters to tune.**

 ### Intuition
 ----